 So if we assume there are sunny skies, when should you go on a desert hike?
 Spring and fall are the best times for desert hiking.
 The weather isn’t too hot (like it is in the summer) or too cold (like the winter months).

-Desert hiking in the winter can be a real treat – snow-dusted sandstone formations are an unbelievably beautiful site but keep in mind it will be cold.
+Desert hiking in the winter can be a real treat – snow-dusted sandstone formations are an unbelievably beautiful site but keep in mind it will be cold so pack accordingly.

 Summer often provides the best opportunities for kids to travel to the desert, but it’s also unbelievably hot.
 Desert sandstone acts like a furnace, reflecting heat right back towards you.
 Desert hiking during the summer isn’t really recommended, but lots of people do it anyway.